25% off on first order withAPEX25

 More Villagers Settings

-5. Return to the main panel and Restart the server to apply the edits.
+5. Restart the server to apply the edits.

 Common Issues